 Mike Poore Bio

 Poore has been recognized as a leader in creating post-secondary career options for students, having spearheaded collaborative initiatives to improve student quality of life and enhance postsecondary and career opportunities, especially for underserved students.
+Continuing those efforts, Poore was instrumental in helping to garner a Ford NGL designation for the Academies of Central Arkansas model in Pulaski County’s four public school districts.

 - In Little Rock, Poore has leveraged community talent and resources to create the Bright Futures program, which connects student and family needs with existing community resources.